 Are natural insecticides always safe?

 By this definition nicotine is a natural insecticide.
 Nicotine is produced by plants in the nightshade family of which tobacco is one species.
 Tobacco farmers have long-known that an infusion of water and tobacco leaves makes a powerful, and highly toxic, insecticide.
-Until recently nicotine was available as a commercial insecticide product called Black Leaf 40.
+In fact nicotine was at one time available as a commercial insecticide product called Black Leaf 40.
 Imidacloprid (Merit) is a modern insecticide based on nicotine chemistry.

 Nicotine is a powerful neurotoxin (nerve toxin).
 At low doses it acts as a stimulant while at higher doses it causes uncontrolled convulsions and respiratory failure.